-Title of the report: Brainstorming on an IMPEL Project to develop performance indicators for environmental inspectorates NUMBER OF THE REPORT: 2008/03 Project Manager/Authors Anna Karamat, European Commission David Pugh, Environment Agency for England and Wales Report adopted at (add date and place) IMPEL General Assembly Project Group Members Peter Schryvers, Flemish Environmental Inspectorate Matthias Weigand, Bavarian Ministry of Environment NUMBER OF PAGES Report: 14 Annexes: Executive Summary

-The aim of the project was to prepare an IMPEL project to develop performance indicators for the environmental inspectorates

-Concerning the scope of the project, it was agreed that it should cover indicators related to the RMCEI.
-The indicators should include input, output and outcome indicators.
-The indicators should be discussed from the perspective of reporting to the Commission.
+Title of the report: Brainstorming on an IMPEL Project to develop performance indicators for environmental inspectorates NUMBER OF THE REPORT: 2008/03 Project Manager/Authors Anna Karamat, European Commission Report adopted at (IMPEL General David Pugh, Environment Agency for England and Wales Assembly, 3- 5 December 2008 in Clermont Ferrand Project Group Members Peter Schryvers, Flemish Environmental Inspectorate Matthias Weigand, Bavarian Ministry of Environment NUMBER OF PAGES Report: 14 Annexes: Executive Summary The aim of the project was to prepare an IMPEL project to develop indicators for the environmental inspectorates p performance Concerning the scope of the project, it was agreed that it should correlated to the RMCEI.
+The indicators should include input, output indicators.
+The indicators should be discussed from the perspective and outcome

+Commission.